wd1: Weighted Policy Optimization for Reasoning in Diffusion Language Models: Preliminaries

-where $L$ is the length of the sequence and $x_0^k$ is the $k$-th token of $x_0$.
+where $K$ is the length of the sequence and $x_0^k$ is the $k$-th token of $x_0$.
 Specifically, intermediate steps $t$ are sampled from uniform distribution, and masked sequence is sampled following the predefined forward process $p_{t|0}(x_t \mid x_0)$.
-The ELBO can be estimated by the sum of the conditional log-probabilities $\log \pi_\theta(x_0^k \mid x_t)$ of the tokens that are masked at $t$.
-This ELBO has also been used to approximate the marginal likelihood $\log \pi_\theta(x_0)$ for fine-tuning \citep{nie2025large,yang2025mmada,zhu2025llada}.
+DCE can be used to approximate the marginal likelihood $\log \pi_\theta(x_0)$ for supervised fine-tuning and reinforcement learning \citep{nie2025large,yang2025mmada}.